ChristianNoviceCoder/hello-world/README.md

 waz up i like potatoes

 this is awesome coding is fun
-i just wrote some code
+i just wrote some code wee